-We carried out this announced inspection on 10 April 2017 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced inspection on 19 September 2017 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered provider was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
 The inspection was led by a CQC inspector who was supported by a specialist dental adviser.

 We told the NHS England area team and Healthwatch that we were inspecting the practice.
-They provided information which we took into account.
+They did not provide any information of concern.